Lok Sabha Polls: Congress' manifesto takes centrestage in phase II | Politics

 Lok Sabha Polls: Congress' manifesto takes centrestage in phase II

-The stage has been set up for the second phase of the Lok Sabha elections that will witness voting across 13 States and one Union Territory in 88 constituencies with an increased focus on issues revolving around the contents of the Congress' manifesto.
+The stage has been set up for the second phase of the Lok Sabha elections that will witness voting across 13 States/ Union Territory in 88 constituencies with an increased focus on issues revolving around the contents of the Congress' manifesto.

 - Country: